-Custodial credit risk for deposits with financial institutions is the risk that in the event of bank failure, the County's deposits may not be returned to it.
-The County's investment policy requires pledging of collateral with a fair value of 105% (110% if collateral pledged is not guaranteed by the U.S. Government) for all bank balances in excess of federal depository insurance with the collateral held by an independent third party acting as the County's agent.
-All bank balances of the deposits were insured or collateralized at December 31, 2013.
+Custodial credit risk for deposits with financial institutions is the risk that in the event of bank failure, the County and the District's deposits may not be returned to it.
+The County and District's investment policy requires pledging of collateral with a fair value of 105% (110% if collateral pledged is not guaranteed by the U.S. Government) for all bank balances in excess of federal depository insurance with the collateral held by an independent third party acting as the County and District's agent.
+All bank balances of the deposits were insured or collateralized at December 31, 2014.